 Have you ever seen a child become obsessed with pressing buttons and pulling levers of any kind?
 This childhood need stems from making an impact on the world around us.
 It is an intrinsic human need to make a mark on your environment and on those around you.
 When we ask questions and partake in conversation, we serve to influence people’s social behavior and shape it to better interact with us.
 We feel validated when people answer our questions, respond to our text messages, and reach out when we are down.
 The act of being acknowledged by others is akin to a child hearing a satisfying ‘ding’ when they press the next stop button on a bus.
 We feel like we belong in a world where we have the power to make our mark.
 We feel real, and we feel part of another person’s life.

 Picture a person stabbing and slashing air with a knife in the middle of the street.
 Without any context, you will automatically think this person is out of their mind.
-The same effect occurs when you are silent in response to the attacks of others through non-violent means.
+The same effect occurs when you are silent in response to the attacks of others.
 You will make them seem upset, angry, and a little crazy.
-They will begin to doubt the effect that their words have on you and the effect their actions have on the world.
+They will begin to doubt the effect their words have on you and the effect their actions have on the world at large.
 Be careful, as silence is a powerful contributor to their behavior becoming increasingly violent.
 People will go out of their way to see an effect of the actions that they commit.
 Ensure the people you ignore aren’t capable of allowing their dark thoughts to turn into darker actions.
 Be prepared and always consider your own safety first.
 Silence should be used when you know you are not in any physical danger from the other party.

 Silence has a perk which not many psychological or physical weapons provide.
 This perk is the lack of incrimination.
 You cannot be held accountable for causing pain to another person by remaining silent.
 People don’t get in trouble for ignoring the attacks of others.
 There are those however, who react to others’ jabs, pokes, and stabs, only to incriminate themselves in the process.
 Silence is a perfect tool when you use it well.
-It will drive your opponent into a dark psychological space in which the feel inadequate to you.
-You will rise above without incriminating yourself, and move on with your life while the other person regrets things they’ve said and done.
-You will win that interaction without letting your emotions and ego drive the battle that you’re in.
+It will drive your opponent into a dark psychological space in which they feel inadequate compared to you.
+You will rise above without incriminating yourself, and will move on with your life while the other person regrets things they’ve said and done.
+You will win that unpleasant interaction without letting your emotions and ego drive the battle that you’re in.

 Drown your opponent in the icy waters of self-doubt and take away any impact this person has on you as well as the world around them.